scozic/jxapi-core/README.md

  * Request parameter formatting (use as query parameters or request body parameters)
  * Websocket API protocol specific handshake.

+The descriptor files are quite similar to [OpenAPI](https://www.openapis.org/) specifications.
+Read [here](./doc/manual/ComparisonWithOpenAPI.md) for a comparison with that project.

 That can be achieved easily by specifying implementation REST+Websocket endpoint factories using hooks, check the wrapper development guide below.

 The JSON API descriptor file structure is simple and can be AI-generated from online API documentation.